keathmilligan/keathmilligan.github.io/_posts/2019-09-14-android-aosp-rpi3-touchpanel-notes.md

 The display used here is a 7" 800x480 capacitive touch display sold under various brand names.
 This particular unit is a [Velleman VMP402](https://www.velleman.eu/products/view/?id=439070) available from many sources.
 There are other similar displays in different sizes and resolutions - it may possible to modify these instructions to get those to work as well.

-Also note that this display draws power from the RPi's USB port, so be sure your power supply is up to the task. i use a
+Also note that this display draws power from the RPi's USB port, so be sure your power supply is up to the task.

 ## Method 1 - Rebuild the rpiboot image